Hello and welcome to the podcast of Lotus Eaters episode 1236.

 And Peter Hitchens nailed it, to be honest.

-The reappearance of the St. George's Cross after a long retirement was a growing reaction to a vague feeling that Englishness is threatened in its own country, and you will nowadays find plenty of leftish people who sneer at it as racist, which we have seen a nice series of examples of.
+Quick quote from this: The reappearance of the St. George's Cross after a long retirement was a growing reaction to a vague feeling that Englishness is threatened in its own country.

-Because Peter Hitchens is completely correct here.
+Because Pete Hitchens is completely correct here.

 What this really is, and I really mean this, is this is a statement of ethnic domination of the English over their own country.

-This is to say no, we the English have the jurisdiction over England.
+This is to say, no, we, the English, have the jurisdiction over England.

 That's the ethical moral correctness of this point.